kterusaki/slate/source/includes/users/_objects.md

 # Users

-Users are represented by owners and contacts in your SalesforceIQ organization.
+Users are individuals with login access to your SalesforceIQ organization.
 The user object consists of a name, email address, and unique identifier.
 The unique identifier can be queried through the API end point to return the user's name and email address for a specific contactID and userID.

 > Definition